BAJAJ FINSERV ASSET MANAGEMENT LIMITED.

 Should interest rates or corporate fortunes fluctuate, the bond’s market value may rise or fall, but the issuing firm’s fundamental liability remains the ongoing coupon.
 The question of how to invest in perpetual bonds frequently involves dealing with specialised brokers or certain online platforms.

-Such bonds typically have a very high minimum investment amount, making them accessible only to wealthy individuals.
+Such bonds may have a very high minimum investment amount, making them more commonly accessible to institutional investors and high net-worth individuals.

 Another nuance: if interest rates drop significantly, the issuer might redeem existing perps and reissue at lower rates, ending your original investment.
 So, although the design implies “forever,” real-world factors—financial conditions, rate shifts, or call structures—often cap the actual lifespan of these instruments.